muonato/ptag/README.md

 # Picture overlay tag
-Bash script for text overlay on graphics images using the ImageMagick suite.
+Bash script for text overlay on graphics images using the ImageMagick package.

 Using dialog where installed (see e.g. 'apt info dialog') otherwise prompts for input as follows: